Soojin-Lee0819/connectionsLab/Project2/README.md

 ## Charades

- When building Charades game using p5 livemedia, I ran into an issue where p5livemedia opens its own socket and overrides the existing socket system.
+ When building Charades game using p5 livemedia, I ran into an issue where p5livemedia opens its own socket and overrides the existing socket system, and disabling them.

   ````